Otto Jelinek

-Otto John Jelinek (Czech: Otakar Jelínek; born May 20, 1940) is a businessman, former figure skater, and Canadian politician.
-Jelinek's family fled to Switzerland, then to Canada from Czechoslovakia in 1948, following the Communist coup d'état when communists nationalized his father's cork and aluminium caps factory.
-Jelinek was appointed as ambassador of Canada to the Czech Republic in August 2013.
+Otto John Jelinek (Czech: Otakar Jelínek; May 20, 1940 – September 5, 2026) was a Czech-Canadian businessman, figure skater and politician.
+His family fled to Switzerland, then to Canada from Czechoslovakia in 1948, following the Communist coup d'état when communists nationalized his father's cork and aluminium caps factory.
+Jelinek was appointed ambassador of Canada to the Czech Republic in August 2013.